WeblateOrg/weblate/docs/admin/config.rst

 ENABLE_AVATARS
 --------------

-Whether to enable Gravatar based avatars for users.
-By default this is enabled.
+Whether to turn on Gravatar based avatars for users.
+By default this is on.

 Avatars are fetched and cached on the server, lowering the risk of leaking private info, speeding up the user experience.